Koh Rang Yai Island

 We've been there a few times over the years, the first time in 2006 with our kids and my parents.
-The parents are back again this year and I think maybe we might just head to Koh Rang Yai again after a tasty lunch at Laem Hin!
+The parents were back again last year and did a little trip to Koh Rang Yai again after a tasty lunch at Bang Mud Seafood, which is one of the floating restaurants at Coconut Island.
 That first time I think we paid 800 Baht for the longtail boat, I guess it would be more now, but not too much more.
 I mean, there's not much there, ideal to chill on a lovely beach, but not much to do!
 I think the kids would love to go back and really it's a gorgeous place...

 I am quite amazed that a huge resort has not been built there yet.
 Doesn't seem to have changed much over the years.
 The second time I visited was in 2010, a great day out on my birthday - the owner of Sunrise Divers bought a cool sporty speedboat to use as a charter boat and we headed to Koh Rang Yai to do some promotional photography with Helicam...